Do you find it difficult to clear your mind (sometimes even on your yoga mat)?

 Are you running through your daily routine without ever stopping to be aware of what actually you’re doing (for example to enjoy the meal instead of checking social media on your smartphone)?
 Do you struggle to stop the chatter in your head, even when meditating?

-Seems it’s a sign to slow down and learn how to cultivate more mindfulness.
+These may be signs it’s time to slow down and learn how to cultivate more mindfulness.

 1. Get In Nature